ELITR/online-text-flow/README.md

 ### Running OTF on textflow
 A clone of this repository is located here: ```/home/kumar/online-text-flow```.
 To use this, please switch user as ```kumar``` and do ```sudo setup/start``` to start OTF and ```sudo setup/stop``` to stop OTF.
 You can specify the endpoint, (the most used being ```elitr/demo```) here: ```/home/kumar/online-text-flow/setup/start```.

+Note: A restart on textflow triggers nginx to start and it occupies the ports being used by otf, if you see the error of ```port already in use```, please check and kill the nginx process first.

 ## Quick Tips

 Process the data locally: